Prachisingh0164/Shelf-Scanner/README.md

 ---

 <div align="center">
-Made with ❤️ by ShelfScanner Team
+Made with ❤️ by Prachi Singh
 </div>